superfly/docs/flyctl/cmd/flyctl_apps_list.md

-# _flyctl apps list_

-List applications

-### About

-The APPS LIST command will show the applications currently registered and available to this user.
+The `apps list` command will show the applications currently registered and available to this user.
 The list will include applications from all the organizations the user is a member of.
 Each application will be shown with its name, owner and when it was last deployed.

-### Usage
+## Usage

 ~~~
 flyctl apps list [flags]
 ~~~

-### Options
+## Options

 ~~~
   -h, --help   help for list
 ~~~

-### Global Options
+## Global Options

 ~~~
   -t, --access-token string   Fly API Access Token